QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: QUBO Compilation

 \subsection{Penalty Mechanism}

-Representing constraints in an unconstrained problem is done by adding penalty terms to the objective function of the final problem.
+Representing constraints in an unconstrained problem involves adding penalty terms to the objective function of the final problem.
 Constraints can be expressed as functions belonging to feasibility sets, e.g., \( g_{i}(\vec{x}) \leq 0 \iff g_{i}(\vec{x}) \in S_{i}, S_{i} = ( -\infty, 0 ] \).
 Every constraint \( g_{i}(\vec{x}) \in S_{i} \) is translated into a penalty function \( \norm{g_{i}(\vec{x})}_{S_{i}} \) with its corresponding penalty factor \( \rho_{i} \).
 Under minimization, for example, the accurate portrayal of the feasible set will require each penalty function to be positive if its constraint is violated and zero otherwise.

-Each penalty factor \( \rho_{i} \) should be large enough to ensure that constraints are respected under overall optimality~\cite{quantum_bridge_analytics,Lucas_2014}.
-On the other hand, if the chosen coefficients are too large, they might cause a negative impact on the conditioning of the resulting expression, as discussed in Appendix \ref{sec:appendix:coefficients}.
+Each penalty factor \( \rho_{i} \) should be large enough to ensure that the constraints are satisfied under overall optimality~\cite{quantum_bridge_analytics,Lucas_2014}.
+However, if the chosen coefficients are too large, they might have a negative impact on the conditioning of the resulting expression.

 \texttt{ToQUBO.jl} implements the mapping and penalization of several constraint types, which is depicted in Section \ref{sec:comparison}.
-A common method for embedding linear equality constraints, for instance, will introduce a quadratic expression into the objective function as \( A\,\vec{x} = \vec{b} \) becomes \( (A\,\vec{x} - \vec{b})' (A\,\vec{x} - \vec{b}) \).
-However, when dealing with other families of constraints, higher-order penalty functions might arise and an additional degree-reduction step known as \textit{quadratization} is required for them to fit in the QUBO formalism.
+For example, a common method to embed linear equality constraints will introduce a quadratic expression into the objective function as \( A\,\vec{x} = \vec{b} \) becomes \( (A\,\vec{x} - \vec{b})' (A\,\vec{x} - \vec{b}) \).
+However, when dealing with other families of constraints, higher-order penalty functions might arise, and an additional degree-reduction step known as \textit{quadratization} is required for them to fit the QUBO formalism.